breakanalysis/asciiban/README.md

 fab delete -p 4                              # delete issues whose parent has id 4 fab subtask 2 4                              # make issue 4 a subtask of issue 2
-fab tag -a 5 "food,china"                    # add tags food and china to all tasks descending from issue 5 fab show-issues -t "food,japan"              # display detailed information about all tasks tagged with food or japan (or both) fab show-issues --no-details                 # show paths for all issues fab show-issues --no-path                    # show one json per line for all issues
+fab tag -a 5 "food,china"                    # add tags food and china to all tasks descending from issue 5 fab ls-tags -s wip                           # list all tags and counts for issues that are wip fab show-issues -t "food,japan"              # display detailed information about all tasks tagged with food or japan (or both) fab show-issues --no-details                 # show paths for all issues fab show-issues --no-path                    # show one json per line for all issues